-- EXPLORER is a trademark of Thrane & Thrane A/S. - Bluetooth is a registered trademark of Bluetooth SIG. - Windows and Outlook are registered trademarks of Microsoft Corporation in the United States and other countries. - Inmarsat is a registered trademark of the International Maritime Satellite Organisation (IMSO) and is licensed by IMSO to Inmarsat Limited and Inmarsat Ventures plc. - Inmarsat's product names are either trademarks or registered trademarks of Inmarsat. - Other product and company names mentioned in this manual may be trademarks or trade names of their respective owners.
+- Thrane & Thrane is a registered trademark of Thrane & Thrane A/S in the European Union and the United States. - EXPLORER is a registered trademark of Thrane & Thrane A/S in the European Union and the United States. - Bluetooth is a registered trademark of Bluetooth SIG. - Windows and Outlook are registered trademarks of Microsoft Corporation in the United States and other countries. - Inmarsat is a registered trademark of the International Maritime Satellite Organisation (IMSO) and is licensed by IMSO to Inmarsat Limited and Inmarsat Ventures plc. - Inmarsat's product names are either trademarks or registered trademarks of Inmarsat. - Other product and company names mentioned in this manual may be trademarks or trade names of their respective owners.